mikkohei13/havistin2/readme.md

 ## Running in production with Google Cloud Run & Redis

 Set up Redis to be used for caching.
-Store Redis server name & credentials to app_secrets.py.
+Store Redis server name & credentials to `app_secrets.py`.
+The app can be run also without Redis cache; just comment out Redis cache on `main.py` and use Filesystem cache instead.

-The app can be run also without Redis cache; just comment out Redis cache on main.py and use Filesystem cache instead.
+Set up your OpenAI API key to Google Cloud Run environment variables (Project > Edit & Deploy New Revision > Variables & Secrets > Add Variable).

 Deploy to Google Cloud Run: